biona001/GhostKnockoffGWAS/docs/src/man/FAQ.md

 To check whether I/O is the bottleneck, one can check the CPU usage while `GhostKnockoffGWAS` is running.
 For example, one can examine CPU usage via the `top` or `htop` command.
 CPU usage should almost always be at 99% or above.

 For undiagnosed performance issues, please file a new issue.

-## Memory requirement?

-Our software requires ~9.1GB of RAM on an Alzheimer's Diseases anslysis with ~0.6 million SNPs.

 ## Sex chromosome support?